ctait2007/ShrineLauncher/README.md

 - **Continue Watching** — pulls live content from any app that supports Android TV’s Watch Next API (Nuvio, Stremio, Netflix, Prime Video, etc.)
 - **Watch Next** — upcoming episodes and new content from your streaming apps
 - **Wallpaper** — set any image as your background, or choose a slideshow that cycles through a collection on a timer
-- **Clock and date** — optional clock and date display in the top bar, with 12/24 hour format toggle
-- **Empty state messaging** — rows that have no content show a helpful message instead of blank space
 - **Pinned rows** — pin any row to always appear at the top of the home screen

-### App Management

-- **All Apps row** — every installed app in one scrollable row
-- **Custom rows** — hand-pick which apps appear in a row and in what order
-- **App editor** — toggle apps in/out of a row, reorder with up/down arrows
-- **Per-row icon size** — override the global icon size on a per-row basis (S / M / L / XL)
 - **Banner mode** — rows can display TV banner art instead of square icons

 ### Streaming Channels